AkshayShirbhate09/Supply_Chain_Analysis/README.md

        - How do different departments within the organization contribute to overall performance?
        - Where are the bottlenecks or inefficiencies within departments, and how can they be addressed?
        - Are there any departments that could benefit from cross-functional collaboration or support?

-  5. **Product Types Analysis:**
-       - Which product types are most popular among customers, and why?
-       - Are there any product types that consistently underperform, and what factors may be contributing to this?
-       - How can we optimize our product portfolio to better align with customer preferences and market demand?
 ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

 💡 **Why It's Cool:**